 Historic England can provide expert advice through its local planning teams.
 It also holds a wealth of historical information that can be assessed via the Heritage Gateway online and through its archive in Swindon.

 Historic England has produced many guidance documents aimed at helping decision-makers to reach the best outcome.
 These are available online and are linked to this guide where relevant.
 Even in cases where Historic England has not been formally consulted, planning inspectors have considered Historic England advice documents to be a material consideration as they represent the views of Historic England that would have been received directly if it had been consulted.

 Formal consultation requirements

-The consultation requirements are set out in the arrangement for handling heritage application notification to Historic England and National Amenity Societies and the Secretarty of State (England) Direction 2015.
+The consultation requirements are set out in the arrangement for handling heritage application notification to Historic England and National Amenity Societies and the Secretary of State (England) Direction 2021.
 This replaces Circular 01/2001, Circular 09/2005 and Circular 08/2009 and the 2015 direction of the same name.
 The requirements are detailed but generally set out on which of the more important applications the local planning authority should consult Historic England, the National Amenity Societies or the Secretary of State.
 The Town and Country Planning (Development Management Procedure) (England) Order 2015 is also relevant.

 These are obligatory requirements.
 In order to minimise the risk of legal challenges to a decision local planning authorities are advised to seek the views of consultees if there is any doubt.